geneeblack/graphql_model_mapper/README.md

         end

-GraphqlModelMapper requires an Ability method on your current_use in order to check the context current_users authorization to access a GraphQL objects model implementation.
+GraphqlModelMapper requires an optional ability method on your current_user in order to check the context current_users authorization to access a GraphQL objects model implementation.

     class User < ActiveRecord::Base
         def ability